Healthy Homes Assessment Ngauranga

 Insulation Ngauranga

-Insulation for underfloor and ceilings is required in all rental houses as of July 1st, 2019.
-All landlords and property managers are required to make sure that the insulation is in line with standards that are in line with the latest quality.
-In certain situations, the an existing insulation on the ceiling or in the subfloor space may require to be replaced or replaced.
+Insulation for underfloor and ceilings is a requirement on all rental houses as of July 1st, 2019.
+All landlords and property managers should ensure that the insulation is up to current standard.
+In some cases, current ceiling insulation, or the insulation of the sub floor space may require to be topped up or replaced.

-The "R" is a symbol for thermal resistance and is a measure of how well insulation withstands heat flow.
-The higher the R-value, the more effective the insulation.
+The "R" is a symbol for thermal resistance and it is a measurement of how well insulation withstands heat flow.
+The more high the R-value, more efficient the insulation.

 Ngauranga Moisture Ingress & Drainage

-The security of your rental home from water damage isn’t only about what’s inside the building it is also about the outside.
-You must ensure there is somewhere for surface as well as groundwater to move and prevent it from getting inside.
-When it is damp and moisture, it’s frequently the things you don’t notice that can cause a lot of trouble and end up causing the property to suffer and harming your tenant’s health.
+Protecting your rental property from dampness isn’t just about the inside; you have to make sure there is somewhere for rain, surface and underground water to flow and prevent it from getting inside.
+When it is damp and moisture, it is often what you don’t see that can become a big problem that can cause the property to suffer and harming the tenant’s health.

-Properties that are rented must have efficient drainage to get rid of rainwater, storm water, and groundwater, with an appropriate outfall or runoff.
-Making sure that the water has a place to go, and that it isn’t allowed to remain beneath structures is a crucial aspect of keeping your property dry.
+Rental properties should be equipped with effective drainage to get rid of floodwaters, surface water and ground water.
+This includes an appropriate runoff or outfall.
+Making sure that the water has a location to go, and also that it doesn’t get sucked into structures is an crucial aspect of keeping your property dry.

-Alongside the drainage system that will prevent water ingress, if the rental has an enclosed gap between the floor and the ground, a ground water barrier should be put in place if it’s reasonably practicable to do so.
+In addition to an irrigation system to stop moisture ingress, if your property has an enclosed space between your floor and the surface, a ground moisture barrier must be put in place when it is reasonably practicable to install it.

-The ground-moisture barrier generally made of polythene and is laid on top of the ground, to block any moisture in the ground from rising into the home.
-It also helps to prevent any damage to your underfloor insulation.
+A ground moisture barrier is usually an insulating sheet of polythene laid over the ground to stop any moisture that is present in the ground from entering the structure.
+It also helps to prevent from causing damage to the flooring insulation.

 moisture ingress and drainage inspection